openmc-dev/openmc/docs/source/usersguide/install.rst

 The following options are available in the CMakeLists.txt file:

-debug
-  Enables debugging when compiling.
-The flags added are dependent on which compiler is used.

 profile
   Enables profiling using the GNU profiler, gprof.

-optimize
-  Enables high-optimization using compiler-dependent flags.
-For gcc and Intel C++, this compiles with -O3.

 openmp
   Enables shared-memory parallelism using the OpenMP API.
 The C++ compiler